|Happy Father's Day, Malibu Bob!|

 It was the fall of 1960, which I remember for three reasons.

 I had just started first grade, the Yankees had lost to the Pirates in the World Series, and Dad was rooting for Nixon against Kennedy to spite my Irish grandfather.
 I still believed my father was infallible.
 He never had to use this line on me — “Are you gonna believe what you see or what I tell you?”
 He accomplished his goals without direct engagement.
-Looking back, I suspect he periodically forgot I was his son and thought I was the most intelligent dog in the
+Looking back, I suspect he periodically forgot I was his son and thought I was the most intelligent dog in the world.
+But this day would be different.

 Dad’s charm was in full swing as he pulled me along up 86th Street.
 I kept my eye out for friends.
 The last thing I needed were the guys giving me the business, “Daddy still holds ya hand, Tommy the baby!”
 Resistance was futile, so I decided to keep tight to Dad’s side so it looked like we were just walking very close together.